ValentinVoillet/MISTRG/README.md

 ## Getting Started

-Raw data sets are in GSEXXXX and GSEXXXX.
+Raw datasets are in GSEXXXX.
 Raw matrices can be downloaded in the data folder.

 ### Prerequisites